Marketplace of ideas: Reliability

 In recent years, questions have arisen regarding the existence of markets in ideas.
 Several scholars have noted differences between the way ideas are produced and consumed and the way more traditional goods are produced and consumed.
 It has also been argued that the idea of the marketplace of ideas as applied to religion "incorrectly assumes a level playing field" among religions.
-In addition, the idea of a marketplace of ideas has been applied to the study of scientific research as a social institution.
+Additionally, the idea of a marketplace of ideas has been applied to the study of scientific research as a social institution.
 Some scholars have also questioned whether free speech advocates have relied upon the idea of the "marketplace of ideas," offering other reasons for the importance of free speech.